wildangellisa1977/FlipperHTTP/README.md

 - **FlipTrader** - Uses WiFi to fetch stock and currency pair prices on your Flipper Zero: [https://github.com/jblanked/FlipTrader](https://github.com/jblanked/FlipTrader)
 - **FlipWiFi** - A FlipperHTTP companion app for scanning and saving WiFi networks on your Flipper Zero: [https://github.com/jblanked/FlipWiFi](https://github.com/jblanked/FlipWiFi)

-All seven applications are available for download at the following link: https://www.flipsocial.net/download/ (or by clicking on the repository link above).
+All eight applications are available for download at the following link: https://www.flipsocial.net/download/ (or by clicking on the repository link above).

 ## Usage
 FlipperHTTP can be utilized by developers in Flipper Zero apps and scripts written in C, JavaScript, and MicroPython.
 For details, visit: [https://github.com/jblanked/FlipperHTTP/tree/main/Flipper%20Zero](https://github.com/jblanked/FlipperHTTP/tree/main/Flipper%20Zero)